jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `capybara-screenshot` - Active Merchant is an extraction from the ecommerce system Shopify.
 Shopify's requirements for a simple and unified API to access dozens of different payment gateways with very different internal APIs was the chief principle in designing the library.
   > * `vcr` - Record your test suite's HTTP interactions and replay them during future test runs for fast, deterministic, accurate tests.
 HELP TEST THIRD PARTY via HTTP CALL
   > * `webmock` - Using with vrc.
 Library for stubbing and setting expectations on HTTP requests in Ruby.
+  > * `puma-ngrok-tunnel` - For Demo, A plugin for puma that'll start a ngrok tunnel to your rails server when puma starts.

 ## 7) Payment
   > * `activemerchant` - Active Merchant is an extraction from the ecommerce system Shopify.
 Shopify's requirements for a simple and unified API to access dozens of different payment gateways with very different internal APIs was the chief principle in designing the library.
   > * `money-rails` - This library provides integration of the money gem with Rails.